julia-hood/HouseRollCallAnalysis/README.md

 roll call votes, which is cited below, with all votes ranging from 1953 to 2024.

-The program takes in two separate years from the user in the Java terminal, then performs regression in R to compare the presence of party unity votes, which is when a majority of one party opposes the majority of another, among the roll call votes.
+The program takes in two separate years from the user in the Java terminal, then performs regression in R on the two subsets of roll call votes to find out to what extent they differ in party unity votes, which are when a majority of one party opposes the majority of another.
 The regression controls for near unanimous votes, where 90 percent or more of representatives vote the same way on a bill, in order to isolate the polarizing votes.
 A limitation of this program is that it cannot control for long term changes in polarization over time, since the regression only analyzes